danhorst/lunar-orbiter-photos/README.md

 In their holdings there are [PNG files created from the original, lossless images][5].
 Unfortunately there isn't an easy way to browse them.

-There are 3011 photos across the 5 missions.
+There are about 3000 photos in the archive from the 5 missions.
-Combined the PNG derivatives, weigh in at just under 18Gb.
+Combined, the PNG derivatives weigh in at just under 18Gb.

 This project contains the scripts I used to explore the collection myself.
 I'm not a lunar scientist; I'm only looking for pretty pictures.